Baggy Trousers

-"Baggy Trousers" is a song by English ska/pop band Madness from their 1980 album Absolutely.
-It was written by lead singer Graham "Suggs" McPherson and guitarist Chris Foreman, and reminisces about school days.
-(Mike Barson also received a writing credit in error, the correct McPherson/Foreman credit being used for subsequent releases).
+"Baggy Trousers" is a song by the English ska and pop band Madness from their second studio album Absolutely (1980).
+It was written by lead vocalist Graham "Suggs" McPherson and guitarist Chris Foreman, and reminisces about school days.
+(Mike Barson also received a writing credit in error, the correct McPherson/Foreman credit being used for subsequent releases.)
 The band first began performing the song at live shows in April 1980.

 It was released as a single on 5 September 1980 and spent 20 weeks in UK charts, reaching a high of #3.
 It was the 28th best-selling single of 1980 in the UK.

-In October 2017, American punk rock/hip hop band the Transplants released a cover version of the song on their Take Cover EP.
+In October 2017, American punk rock and rap rock band the Transplants released a cover version of the song on their debut extended play Take Cover.

 Music and lyrics

 Suggs later recalled in an interview that "I was very specifically trying to write a song in the style of Ian Dury, especially the songs he was writing then, which [were] often sort of catalogues of phrases in a constant stream."
-He contrasted "Baggy Trousers" with Pink Floyd's hit Another Brick in the Wall: "I was writing about my time at school.
+He contrasted "Baggy Trousers" with Pink Floyd's 1979 single "Another Brick in the Wall": "I was writing about my time at school.
 Pink Floyd had that big hit with 'teacher, leave those kids alone'.
-It didn't really relate to me, because I hadn't been to a public school where I was bossed about and told to sing 'Rule Britannia!' and all that", having instead attended a comprehensive school with much less strictly enforced discipline.
+It didn't really relate to me, because I hadn't been to a public school where I was bossed about and told to sing "Rule Britannia!" and all that", having instead attended a comprehensive school with much less strictly enforced discipline.

 Music video

-The music video of the song was shot in Kentish Town in north west London: at the Kentish Town C of E primary school on Islip Street and the Peckwater Estate.
-The band's saxophone player, Lee Thompson decided he wanted to fly through the air for his solo, with the use of wires hanging from a crane.
+The music video of the song was shot in Kentish Town in northwest London: at the Kentish Town C of E primary school on Islip Street and the Peckwater Estate.
+The band's saxophonist, Lee Thompson decided he wanted to fly through the air for his solo, with the use of wires hanging from a crane.
 This was inspired by seeing Peter Gabriel flying during a Genesis concert.
 Thompson recreated the moment live at the band's reunion concert in 1992, Madstock!, during the band's 2007 Christmas tour, and the 2009 Glastonbury Festival as well as in a 2011 TV advert for Kronenbourg 1664 in which the band plays a slow version of "Baggy Trousers".
-The slow version was later released on the box set A Guided Tour of Madness under the title "Le Grand Pantalon".
+The slow version was later released that same year on the box set A Guided Tour of Madness under the title "Le Grand Pantalon".

+Second vocalist Chas Smash is showed playing the harmonica in the video, but it was actually played by multi-instrumentalist Mike Barson.